d2k/TDPythonPivot/README.md

 * rangeType 			= type of the rangeQuery result (Numeric or Char)
 * rangeVar 				= varable which contains the range values

 * denormVarInList 			= ',' separated list which contains the column names which should be denormalized
 * denormVarOutList			= ',' separated list which contains the denormalized column names - the orig source column name is stored in the title info
-* denormAggFunction 	= aggregatation function used for the pivot transformation - most common are MAX, MIN, SUM, AVG. rangeType Char should use MAX or MIN
+* denormAggFunctionList 	= ',' separated list which contains the aggregatation functions used for the pivot transformation - most common are MAX, MIN, SUM, AVG. rangeType Char should use MAX or MIN
-* replaceNullValue		= Null replace value - Null is a valid value.
+* replaceNullValueList		= ',' separated list which contains the Null replace values - Null is a valid value.
 Right now the solution can not handle different values in case denormVarInList contains a list of vars.

 * materializeFlag 			= True/False, indicates that the transformed data should be stored into a table.
 In case of False the generated SQL will just printed to STDOUT.
 The following parameter are only relevant in case this one is True
 * createTableFlag 			= True/False, indicates that a table should be created (True) or the target tables exists and the data is added to the table via Insert / Select (False)